SpaceG/spaceg.github.io/_posts/2015-02-23-work-static.markdown

 <h2 class="section-heading">Work Static</h2>

 <p>Our Work Static Time in Hours till now.
 Since exact from the 1. of January till now i have spend alot of Time in our Start Up.
-I had lay the Seed excat from the first of January, crazy how the Times goes on, since then i have worked already everyday on our Start Up.
+I had laid the Seeds excat from the first of January, crazy how the Times goes on, since then i have worked already everyday on our Start Up.
 Now we are in the middle, happy to have the strong part behind me.
 I have done the most Front-End Work and Javascript details.
 Now i will beginn the Hardwork of the Design which one need to much Time.
 I have only spend 10 Hours into the Layout, then after choose the main colors, then the Fonts which one i have change thousand of Times already.
 And a good design need still alot of Tiem and Work, this sounds to me  will never end, because the Design looks everyday better. - </p>